lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 In the main "while(true)" loop, the inference results from the face detection model are used as input to the age and gender detection model.

-1. Fetch results then start the loop to iterate through them.
+1. The loop to iterate through the fetched results is started.

 ```cpp
 FaceDetection.fetchResults();